 - 1 cup tortilla strips

-During the cook combine ½ cup apple cider vinegar, 1 cup warm water, 1 tbsp sugar and 1½ tsp salt in a medium bowl.
+4) During the cook combine ½ cup apple cider vinegar, 1 cup warm water, 1 tbsp sugar and 1½ tsp salt in a medium bowl.
 Stir until sugar is dissolved.
-Slice the red onion into thin strips and place into the bowl with vinegar mixture.
-Allow the onions to rest for at least 15 minutes.
+Add red onion to the bowl.
+Allow the onions to rest for at least 15 minutes or up to 2 hours.

 A good glass of Riesling will pair beautifully with this dish.
 The sweeter notes of this wine will balance out the Southwestern spice and bring out the flavors of the shrimp.